LinusU/node-albatross/readme.md

 result.stream.pipe(process.stdout)
 ```

-You can start querying the database right away, as soon as a connection is
-established it will start sending your commands to the server.
+You can start querying the database right away, as soon as a connection is established it will start sending your commands to the server.

 ## API

 ### Module

-The module exposes a single function to create a new `Albatross` instance.
-It
-also exposes the BSON Binary API on this function.
+The module default exports a single function to create a new `Albatross` instance.
+It also exports the BSON Binary API as named exports.

 #### `albatross(uri)`